 - The presence of a placental lactogenic hormone is higher during pregnancy as this hormone helps in stimulating the growth of the nipple, areola and breast tissue.

 - Progesterone hormone helps in increasing the size of the breast tissue along with boosting milk production.
-During post pregnancy period, the progesterone hormone level tends to decrease, which stimulates the milk production.
+During the post-pregnancy period, the progesterone hormone level tends to decrease, which stimulates milk production.

 - Prolactin hormone helps in differentiating the cells that perform their own specific functions.
-The alveoli, which is responsible for producing milk after the baby’s birth is active mainly because of prolactin hormone.
+The alveoli, which are responsible for producing milk after the baby’s birth is active mainly because of the prolactin hormone.
 The prolactin hormone is produced once exposed to cortisol hormone.

-- Once the nipples are stimulated, the oxytocin hormone is released causing the alveoli to contract.
+- Once the nipples are stimulated, the oxytocin hormone is released, causing the alveoli to contract.
 These help in squeezing the milk out into the duct system.
-The entire process is called as a letdown.
-The let down process begins only when the nerves of breasts are stimulated.
+The entire process is called a letdown.
+The letdown process begins only when the nerves of the breasts are stimulated.

-There are three hormones which play an important role in stimulating the milk production in mammary glands of a lactating mother.
-By consuming medicines of these three hormones in the form of supplements would help women to produce breast milk in their mammary glands without pregnancy.
+There are three hormones, which play an important role in stimulating milk production in the mammary glands of a lactating mother.
+Consuming medicines of these three hormones in the form of supplements would help women to produce breast milk in their mammary glands without pregnancy.

-There are certain other natural tendencies were lactation happens without pregnancy.
+There are certain other natural tendencies where lactation happens without pregnancy.
 These include: